falcosecurity/.github/CONTRIBUTING.md

 If you have any questions or run into any issues, feel free to reach out to our community for support.

+### Reviews

+Reviewing a pull request is also a very good way of contributing.

+If you want to review PR often to help the project, you may want to be recognized as a reviewer.
+You can find more info on becoming a reviewer [here](https://github.com/falcosecurity/evolution/blob/main/MAINTAINERS_GUIDELINES.md#onboarding-a-reviewer).

 ### Commit convention